 It’s an interesting tale, ranging from how Frank’s son, Tim, came out and the acceptance the young man found within his family, to how that acceptance wasn’t forthcoming elsewhere, including some of Frank’s parishioners, who felt their minister must have done something wrong to have a gay son.
 Thankfully, An Act Of Love doesn’t ignore some of the other issues that were at play here, with Frank’s eventual court case only happening after other, petty issues had arisen in his own church, such as more traditional worshippers getting upset about the introduction of a second, more modern Sunday service.
 If you’re not religious and wonder whether people would really get so upset and vindictive about what seem like minor things in a church, believe me they would.

-Indeed, it’s interesting how messy local politics ended up becoming something more once the court case started, where the media and many others saw it as the collision between two ideas of how Christianity should treat gay people.
+Indeed, it’s interesting how messy local politics ended up becoming something more than that once the court case started, where the media and many others saw it as the collision between two ideas of how Christianity should treat gay people.
 It also led Frank, who’d officiated his son’s wedding out of love rather than because he was trying to make a statement, to realise he genuinely needed to make a stand.

 An Act Of Love then looks at the wider battle within the UMC over LGBT people.
 Their official stance is that homosexuals are equal to straight people, except being gay is incompatible with Christian teaching and they shouldn’t be allowed to get married – so not really that equal at all.
 As with many other denominations, it’s resulted in ‘traditional’ and ‘progressive’ factions being at loggerheads over how to handle the issue.